- In 2018, Americans reported 14.4 million cases of identity theft.1

 Remember that not all identity theft involves the internet.
 Phone calls remain a popular way to gather security information.
 “Be suspicious when someone calls and asks you for personal or secure information,” More says.
 “If you don’t recognize the caller, don’t give them any answers.”

-If you are a victim of cybercrime, file a local police report and contact the Federal Trade Commission (FTC) to file an identity theft affidavit.
+If you are a victim of identity theft, file a local police report and contact the Federal Trade Commission (FTC) to file an identity theft affidavit.
 These actions will create an official FTC Identity Theft Report and can help you access information about other breaches, stop creditors from collecting identity-theft-driven debt and erase false information from your credit reports.

 Here are key contacts: